-- 1. Disconnect the flexible air tube from the burner. - 2.
-Unscrew and remove the two fixing screws and remove the red cover from the burner. - Remove the burner fixing nut (located at the top of the mounting flange) and withdraw the burner from the boiler.
-If required, disconnect the flexible oil line(s), using a suitable container to prevent any oil spillage. - 4.
-Check or replace the flexible fuel supply hose, as follows:

-Braided flexible fuel supply hoses (as supplied with the boiler) should be replaced annually, i.e. when the boiler is serviced.
+- Remove the burner fixing nut (located at the top of the mounting flange) and withdraw the burner from the boiler.
+If required, disconnect the flexible oil line(s), using a suitable container to prevent any oil spillage. - 6.
+Check or replace the flexible fuel supply hose, as follows: - Braided flexible fuel supply hoses (as supplied with the boiler) should be replaced annually, i.e. when the boiler is serviced.